mvelarde238/mv23theme/readme.txt

 2.4.1 25-06-19
 - Implement isSingle in MV23_GLOBALS
 - Remove placeholder color
+- Menu and Testimonials Comp: move text-xs to component definition to be overridable

 2.4.0 25-06-18
 - UF Feature: Add a gallery remove confirm message